Tipfeecoin/Whitepaper/Whitepaper V1.md

 <br>

-*  ## Achievement Titles
+*  ## Achievement Tag

-Users can add titles to the content they are interested in.
+Users can add tags to the content of interest.
 For content creators, this is important.
-Each label represents an achievement earned by the content creator, and the title will display these achievements on the content creator's home page.
-Each tag rated by a user will show which user gifted each title.
-This way of giving tags to content creators will give a sense of accomplishment to both the creator of the content and the person who provided the label.
-Any user can share their earned titles and achievements on other networks or social applications
+Each tag represents an achievement the content creator has earned and is displayed on the creator's home page.
+Each tag submitted by a user will show the source.
+This way of tagging content creators will give both the creator of the content and the person who provided the tag with a sense of accomplishment.
+Users can share their achievements in Tipfee's app on other networks or social apps.
 <br>
 <br>
 <br>